arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 ## Introduction to Python code

 Python is a flexible, multi-purpose programming language that has applications in web development, software engineering, and data analysis.
 Part of its power and much of its popularity comes from the fact that it is **human-readable**, with a relatively simple syntax compared to many other programming languages.
-However, just like any language, there are some grammar rules to learn in order to use Python.
+However, just like any language, there are some grammar rules (**syntax**) to learn in order to use Python.
 In this module, we'll go through a few of the basics of Python that will build a foundation for your learning and practice.

 ### Functions and methods: Getting stuff done